Skip to Content

 3. How should landlords store a tenant’s deposit in Texas?

-Unlike other states, Texas security deposit law doesn’t dictate how landlords should store a tenant’s security deposit.
+Unlike other states, Texas security deposit law doesn’t dictate how landlords should store a tenant’s refundable security deposit.

 4. What if the landlord sells the Texas property?

-The previous owner must forward all security deposits to the new landlord when a property changes hands during the lease period.
+To protect the tenant, the previous owner must forward all security deposits to the new landlord when a property changes hands during the lease period.

 hand-paper-pen-keys-chain